XulbuX/Python/Projects/x-convert/README.md

 * `Laravel Blade` to `Vue.js`

-## running x-convert for the first time
+## Running x-convert for the first time

 After you download the file (*Python or EXE, it doesn't matter*), you can first run it normally.<br>
 If you don't have a `config.json` in the directory you run it in, you will be prompted to create one. (*You have to say* `Yes` *to be able to use it.*)